 Still curious and creative, Scott and his team continue to solve problems and innovate.
 By asking how things can be even better, Orthotic Care Services has more tools and more answers to provide the best patient care.

 Before Capernaum was approached to do a therapy mission trip to Bulgaria, most of us couldn't find Bulgaria on a map, and none of us really knew anything about the country.
 Then Bonna, one of Capernaum's co-owners, met Steve and Tanja Pankratz.
 Steve and Tanja are Minnesota missionaries who have dedicated the last 10 years of their lives to spreading the word and love of God in Bulgaria.
-The day after hearing their story at a church service Bonna and Tanja were connected and the desire to serve together began.
+The day after hearing their story at a church service, Bonna and Tanja were connected, and the desire to serve together began.

 Bulgaria is a small country in the Balkans that is still largely influenced by Communism.
 Though it is officially part of the European Union, Bulgaria has been slow to make changes.
 It is one of the oldest countries in Europe.
 The government is corrupt with mobsters.
 The healthcare system is decades behind that of America.
 The education system is outdated.
 Overall, the need is great.

 As a whole, Bulgaria does not accept people with disabilities.
-It is largely believed that babies who are born with disabilities should be aborted, abandoned or isolated.
-Steven and Tanja have a son with Down Syndrome who was born in Bulgaria.
-After delivery, instead of the medical staff congratulating them on the birth of their precious son, the doctors yelled at Tanja for not doing testing to detect Down Syndrome and aborting their child.
+It is largely believed that babies who are born with disabilities should be aborted, abandoned, or isolated.
+Steven and Tanja have a son with Down syndrome who was born in Bulgaria.
+After delivery, instead of the medical staff congratulating them on the birth of their precious son, the doctors yelled at Tanja for not doing testing to detect Down syndrome and aborting their child.
 Steve and Tanja then changed the focus of their mission to further include teaching love, acceptance, and inclusion for children and adults with disabilities.

-So now, Capernaum accepted the challenge to spend one week in Bulgaria.
+Capernaum accepted the challenge to spend one week in Bulgaria.
 We had a big task in front of us.
 How could we possibly influence a whole healthcare system?
 How could we soften the views of so many people?
 How could we encourage the school system to allow children with disabilities to participate?
 Could we really make a difference?

 While in Bulgaria, a few members of the team spent time at an orphanage.
 The orphanage workers were serious about their jobs and made sure that all of the children were fed, dressed, and clean.
-Unfortunately, there was limited stimulation and the relationship piece that is so vital to a child's emotional, social, and physical development was extremely lacking.
+Unfortunately, there was limited stimulation, and the relationship piece that is so vital to a child's emotional, social, and physical development was extremely lacking.
 Kinesiologists worked tirelessly to provide passive movement techniques that were popular in America in the 1940s but have since been proven to be ineffective.
 A 10-year-old was fed from a bottle because no one knew how to help introduce new textures to a sensory defensive child.

-At the orphanage, we met a young boy named Vanko who had a diagnosis of cerebral palsy and autism.
+At the orphanage, we met a young boy named Vanko, who had a diagnosis of cerebral palsy and autism.
 Vanko did not have any speech and was not provided with any other ways to communicate.
 The orphanage workers reported that he frequently became aggressive and hit the workers.
 During our evaluation, Vanko stole our hearts as a young boy who wanted to interact.
 He couldn't walk, but he wanted to play.
 He couldn't talk, but he wanted to communicate.
 We emphasized to his caretakers that all behavior IS communication.

 We also provided suggestions for using sign language, pictures, and visuals to help give Vanko a voice.
 We talked about letting Vanko make choices and take some ownership over his body.
 The next day, an orphanage worker reported that when Vanko started to show that he was frustrated, instead of ignoring him or separating him from the group, she asked him if he was hungry.
 Vanko pulled himself to the table.
 She asked if he wanted an apple.
 Vanko took the apple and happily ate the whole thing.
-Nobody had ever given Vanko a choice before and with this simple change to the way they interact with Vanko, he now had some power.
+Nobody had ever given Vanko a choice before!
+With this simple change to the way they interacted with Vanko, he now had some power.
 For Vanko, we made a difference!

 Throughout the week, the whole team spent a lot of time at a Christian school in which Steve and Tanja are very involved.
 Most schools in Bulgaria do not allow children with disabilities.
 If they are allowed, they are often placed in the back of the classroom and not acknowledged.
 This school is the first of its kind to accept, include, teach, and embrace children with disabilities.
 Most Bulgarians are not Christian, but this school accepts people of all faiths.
 They strive to teach Christianity through leading by example.
 Though the hearts of the teachers are in the right place, Bulgarian colleges do not teach about disabilities and special education.
 Many of the teachers were challenged in finding ways to include all kids within their classrooms.
 The Capernaum therapists led four in-services for the school staff and parents.
 We taught about adapting the curriculum to include all learning styles and levels.
 We taught about auditory memory skills, executive function skills, and sensory issues.
 We gave the teachers and parents some tools to help their children access the education they were providing.
 For those teachers, parents, and students, we made a difference!